Cambray/Arma3Log/README.md

 ## Arma3Log - Arma 2/3 server log extension C++ v0.1

-I got bored waiting for other people to develop it so i wrote my own.
+I got bored waiting for other people to develop it, so i wrote my own.
 This is an external logging extension for arma 3 servers, written in c++ only.

 #### Known Servers using Arma3Log